juanuys/juanuys.github.io/_posts/2021-06-12-week-3--team-storming.md

 # My organisational tendencies

 Again, I take minutes during chats, but I've realised I ought to use the last 5 minutes to summarise the meeting (and write down in a doc while screen-sharing, so team can raise concerns, and correct me if I write down the wrong thing).
 I'll employ this after the next meeting, and hopefully turn it into a habit.

+# Week development log

+## 2021-06-18

+- create Team Charter doc in teams, with most information pre-filled

+## 2021-06-15

+- Reign in scope creep (idea: producing episodic content for this module, but we agree to mention it in the pitch as a business model)

+## 2021-06-13

+- Prototype: simultaneous audio (narrator + SFX)
+- Reign in scope creep (idea: build platform instead of a game)

+## 2021-06-12

+- Work on prototype: implement swipe gestures
+- distill week's lectures, and see how the information applies to my team

 # Bibliography